Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

-The highest $SNR$ is achieved if where $\kappa$ is arbitrary.
-It follows from (\ref{eq:SNR_func_f}) that the SNR for circuit is the square root of the summand in (\ref{eq:weights_ineq}).
-Thus, when $SNR_{\rm tot}$ is maximized with respect to the weights, the total SNR is the quadrature sum of the SNRs from all circuits.
-From (\ref{eq:f_opt}), the SNR for each circuit $i$ is maximized when the filter $f$ is chosen to be
+It follows from (\ref{eq:SNR_func_f}) that the SNR for the $i$th receiver configuration is the square root of the summand in (\ref{eq:weights_ineq}).
+Thus, when $SNR_{\rm tot}$ is maximized with respect to the weights, the total SNR is the quadrature sum of the SNRs from each receiver configuration.
+The maximized SNR over all configurations then results from the optimally filtered SNR for a single receiver configuration in (\ref{eq:SNR_1_opt}):